* U.S. stocks gain after budget talks held at White House

 * World equity markets head for second weekly fall

-NEW YORK, Nov 16 U.S. stock markets edged higher on Friday after politicians made tentative progress in talks on avoiding tax hikes and spending cuts that would hurt the economy while escalating tensions in the Middle East boosted oil prices.
+NEW YORK, Nov 16 U.S. stock markets turned higher at midsession on Friday after legislators suggested tentative progress had been made in talks at the White House on avoiding tax hikes and spending cuts that would hurt the economy in 2013.

 But shares on major markets were still headed toward a second consecutive weekly loss as the collective worry about the U.S. government's fiscal problems and weak global economic growth weighed on sentiment.